RedLeafe/HardeningScripts/README.md

-Imported and modified scripts for securing and hardening Linux servers quickly for competition
+Imported and modified scripts for securing and hardening both Linux and Windows servers quickly for defense based cybersecurity competitions